 - integrate speech, language and communication support;

-- are supported either directly or indirectly by speech and language therapists (click here for further details); and
+- are supported either directly or indirectly by speech and language therapists; and

-- receive specialist streamed numeracy lessons at KS3, based on standardised testing.
+- receive specialist streamed Numeracy and STEM lessons at KS3, based on standardised testing.

 Interventions may include:

-- specific targeted numeracy small group activities run outside the classroom.
-These will be limited to a number a weeks to minimise disruption to the regular curriculum;
+- Specific targeted numeracy small group activities run outside the classroom.
+These will be limited to a number of weeks to minimise disruption to the regular curriculum;

 - Maths parent-pupil workshops delivered every year to enable parents to best support their child and work in partnership with the school.